-Here is a step-by-step guide to open a pool for the first time:
+Here is a short step-by-step guide to open a pool for the first time:

-Step 2: Remove cover and pull any winter plugs or other accessories out.
+- Remove the cover and pull any winter plugs or other accessories out.

-Step 6: Use the pool test kit (see below) or you can take water sample to your local pool store for testing.
+- Use the pool test kit (see below) or you can take a water sample to your local pool store for testing.

-Chemistry & ideal balance in swimming pool water
+Chemistry and ideal balance in swimming pool water

 You begin the opening process of your swimming pool by testing the chemical levels in the water first.
 After this step, you can go ahead with your startup chemicals.